-The most common reason is being “bumped” due to an overbooked flight, but there are other reasons you may be denied boarding, as well.
-This information is important down the line if you decide to file a claim and be entitled for an overbooked flight compensation
+One of the most common denied boarding reasons is being “bumped” due to an overbooked flight, but there are other reasons you may be denied boarding, as well.
+This information is important down the line if you decide to file a claim and be entitled for an overbooked flight compensation.

 Request an alternate flight to your destination.

-Or, if you prefer, you can request a refund of your fare and a return flight to your original point of departure, if necessary.
+Or, if you prefer, you can request a denied boarding refund of your fare and a return flight to your original point of departure, if necessary.

 Request compensation for your boarding denial.

 Provided you’re eligible, the airline should pay you immediately once you’ve been denied boarding for your flight.
 That’s in addition to offering you the re-routing or refund mentioned above.

 Ask the airline to cover your meals and refreshments.

 If you are forced to wait at the airport longer than planned, the airline is supposed to provide food and drinks to keep you comfortable.
 It’s not just good hospitality, in some cases it’s a requirement.